TorbenRahbekKoch/mr-legacy/public/data/blogs/accelerate/entry.md

 # What is it about?

-How to go faster and better.
+How to go faster and better and how to measure whether we actually do go faster and better.

 ---